tuskat/teddys-crew/src/games/cadre-de-guerre/cadre-de-guerre.md

 Later room manager will be able to :
 - have varied waves/rooms objectives (survival, extermination, sabotage, defense, etc)
 - have non-fighting rooms (shop, npc rooms, shrines, etc...)
-- have player choices in where they go

 ### Enemies